-I recently got side-tracked into exploring the basics of namedtuple()
+I recently got side-tracked into exploring the basics of namedtuple() as

 I got a glimpse of its usage in our engineering codebase.
 Here’s my summary: